AbsaOSS/spark-partition-sizing/README.md

 #### FromSchemaSizer

-Estimate the row size based on a the dataframe schema and the expected/typical field sizes.
+Estimate the row size based on a dataframe schema and the expected/typical field sizes.
 Its main advantage is that this approach is quite quick, since the data from the dataset will not be used and no action will run through the data.
 The accuracy of the estimation, however, is not likely to be high, since nullability or complex structures may not be so well estimated.
   It needs an implicit parameter for computing the data sizes, which can be a custom user provided one or the default DefaultDataTypeSizes.